Most investors own stocks in their portfolio with the expectation to build wealth while also getting dividend income.

 Buying the Stock for the Covered Call Strategy

-I went ahead and bought the stock, HP, on a Friday afternoon, knowing that may not be able to sell the call at the price I wanted until the following week, or possibly later, if the stock dropped, since I usually sell covered calls near my stock purchase price.
+I went ahead and bought the stock, HP, on a Friday afternoon, knowing that may not be able to sell the call at the price I wanted until the following week, or possibly later, if the stock dropped, since I frequently sell covered calls near my stock purchase price.
+(This varies depending on the stock’s trend.)

-I normally don’t buy the stock and sell the call option another day, but here was my thinking.
+I normally don’t buy the stock and sell the call option on another day, but here was my thinking in this circumstance.

-Also, since the stock was more than half of its value from a few years earlier when oil was higher, and given the earnings recovery that was underway, too, I was okay if I couldn’t sell the call option for a while.
+Also, since the stock was more than half of its value from a few years earlier when oil was higher, and given, based on research, the earnings recovery that was underway, too, I was okay if I couldn’t sell the call option for a while.

 If the dividend payout stays the same, and I still own the stock on the day before the next HP dividend “Ex Date” I will be able to add another 1.24% income to the planned covered call income of about 3%.
 (It turned out to be 3.3% as explained below.)